 They usually last 25-30 minutes.
 The most popular route is flying from Milford Sound Air Base through the surrounding valleys.

-You will go pass Lake Quill and Sutherland Falls, out to Tasman Sea and back through the Milford Sound all whilst getting very close and personal to the towering peaks!
+You will go past Lake Quill and Sutherland Falls, out to the Tasman Sea and back through the Milford Sound all whilst getting very close and personal to the towering peaks!

 6. Overnight Cruise